 29. Discover different ways of being happy.

 What makes you truly happy?
 Make a list of the things and activities that spark joy within you.

 For this exercise, list down at least 30 items.
 Do your best to do or acquire at least one item on your list every day.

 Nurture a growth mindset by enrolling in a course that you’re truly interested in.
 These days, many highly respected universities offer massive open online courses.
-Some of them can be accessed through sites like Coursera.
+Some of them can be accessed through sites like Coursera and Udemy.